 The report on digital solutions for co-creation projects was prepared by the FH Münster University of Applied Sciences as a part of the CoCreAid Kit 4.0 (CoCreAid) project funded by the European Commission from 2022 to 2024.
-For more information about the report, please contact Katrin Uude (katrin.uude@fhmuenster.de).
-Comments and input were received from the project representatives at the University of Szczecin (Poland), the EGE University (Turkey), the European E-learning Institute (Denmark), and Meridaunia Scarl (Italy).
+For more information about the report, please contact Katrin Uude (katrin.uude@fhand input were received muenster.de).
+Comments from representatives at the University of Szczecin (Poland), the EGE University (Turkey), the European E-learning Institute (Denmark), and Meridaunia Scarl (Italy).
 Additional insights were gained through qualitative interviews with co-creation experts from around the world working either for higher education institutions (HEIs) or non-governmental institutions (NGOs).
 The CoCreAid Kit 4.0 consortium is grateful for the valuable input and insights provided by the interviewees.